Extend the random-walk shielding-potential viscosity model to hot temperature regime: Results and Discussions

+For a brief summary, the ext-RWSP-VM model indicates that as the temperature or/and the density increases, the viscosity increases.
+The applicable range of this model can be evaluated by $0.2 <\Gamma< 33.3$.

-Second, in addition to Al, we take several other elements, i.e., Be, Fe, and U, as examples to show the results of ext-RWSP-VM, as shown in Fig. \ref{fig:EtaBe}, Fig. \ref{fig:EtaFe}, and Fig. \ref{fig:EtaU}, respectively.
-The results calculated from ext-RWSP-VM are compared with the ones of RWSP-VM and the MD simulations.
-In general, for all these metals ext-RWSP-VM agrees well with RWSP-VM in warm temperature region; for Be, Al, and Fe, ext-RWSP-VM agrees well with CMD, but for U, ext-RWSP-VM agrees well with CMD at lower density (1.893 $\mathrm{g/cm^3}$) and with Langevin MD simulations (LMD) at higher density (94.65 $\mathrm{g/cm^3}$), the derivations of which have already been discussed in RWSP-VM \cite{RVM}.
+Third, in addition to Al, H, and C, we take several other elements, i.e., Fe, U, Ge, and W, as examples to show the results of ext-RWSP-VM, as shown in Fig. \ref{fig:EtaFeU} and Fig. \ref{fig:EtaWGe}, respectively.
+The results calculated from ext-RWSP-VM are compared with the ones of the MD simulations and SMT.

+When compared with MD, in general, for all these elements, ext-RWSP-VM agrees with MD simulations.
+In particular, for Al and Fe, ext-RWSP-VM agrees well with CMD, but for U, ext-RWSP-VM agrees well with CMD at lower density (1.893 $\mathrm{g/cm^3}$) and with Langevin MD simulations (LMD) at higher density (94.65 $\mathrm{g/cm^3}$), the derivations of which have already been discussed in RWSP-VM \cite{RVM}.
 Here, we summarize in brief that at higher densities, the interaction between ions are weaken by the nonadiabatic dynamic effects.
 Because for high-Z elements at higher densities, the ionic structures are complex with the increase temperature.
 In this case, LMD is more appropriate than CMD due to the fact that LMD considers interaction between ions and electrons, which corresponds to the Debye shielding effect in our model.

-As mentioned above, for high-Z elements such as U, the ionizations are complicated at higher densities.
-Here, we give a detailed derivation for the complex ionization case to calculate the viscosities.
-Notice two important facts.
-First, $z^*=\bar{Z}$ is not a good approximate, i.e., $z^*>\bar{Z}$, which may influence the value of the viscosities.
-Second, we cannot approximately treat all the ions charged with $\bar{Z}$ to calculate the term $I$ that is relevant to the hyperbolic track.
-We are recalling that $n_j$ is the number density of the $j$th ionized ions, thus $x_j=n_j/n$ the proportion.
-Therefore, to calculate the contribution of the $j$th ionized ions, we define:

-All other quantities relevant to $q_j^2$ should be recalculated, e.g., $a_j$, $R_j$, $K_j$ $b_{mj}$, $I_j$, and $d_j$, except for $r_0=\lambda_D$ ($z^*$ should follow its definition strictly).
-Therefore, the total viscosity should be contributed by all the ionized ions: